sundas586/Acces-web-data-with-python--selenium/README.md

 So once we create a tree like structure of our fetched and parse html string, it will be very easy to traverse the html string/ content, as we can ask that give us all the "div" present in content or any else thing.

+## Commonly used objects in HTML :

+1_ **Tags** < >
+2_ **NavigableString** object (A NavigableString object holds the text within an HTML or an XML tag.
+Sometimes we may need to navigate to other tags or text within an HTML/XML document based on the current text.
+This is a Python Unicode string with methods for searching and navigation.
+It is better than normal string in python because it has some special functions) 3_ **Beautiful soup object**.
+4_ Comment